OnelioViera/capstone-v2/README.md

 8. **Question: How will the admin dashboard work for managing electronics products and orders?**
    - Response: The admin dashboard will require secure login access and will allow authorized administrators to manage electronics products (add, update, delete) and process orders.
 It will also feature sales analytics and user management capabilities.

-Remember that these responses are general guidelines and that specific implementation details may vary depending on the project's requirements and business goals.
-The MERN stack will serve as the foundation for developing a fully functional and efficient e-commerce website for electronics.

 ---------------

 ### FRONTEND: Client